Dvlv/blog/pages/home.rst

 This website should function fine with NoScript and LibreJS.
 There is only a tiny piece of JS which collapses the nav bar for mobile users.

 There is NO tracking, there are NO cookies, there are NO ads.
 I do not like any of that stuff.

+If you do find anything suspicious, it will be the hosting company (I use shared hosting).
+Please open an issue at `the github source of this website <https://github.com/Dvlv/blog>`_ and let me know.